 Identification can occur in one of two ways: ad hoc (i.e., from agency input, directly by one or more Project team members) or through formal lessons learned sessions.
-The PMO may facilitate lesson learned working sessions with one or more Project teams.
+The PMO may facilitate lessons learned working sessions with one or more Project teams.
 The goal of both is to identify potential lessons learned for documentation and evaluation.

-Identification of a potential lesson learned can occur at any time and Project team members are encouraged to actively identify lessons learned, including gathering input from agencies; however, these are examples when the Project may conduct formal lessons learned sessions to review the activity or event for potential lessons learned, including:

-- 1. Closing of a Risk or Issue.
+- Project team members are encouraged to identify potential lessons learned at any time, including by gathering input from agencies.
+The Project may also hold formal lessons learned sessions at key points to review specific activities or events.
+Examples of such occasions include: Closing of a Risk or Issue.

 - 2. Execution of a Contract Amendment.

 - 3. Implementation of a PCR.

 - 4. Completion of events (e.g., workshop, training) involving multiple external Project stakeholders (i.e., agencies).

 - 5. Closing of Stage Gate decisions.

 - 6. Implementation of each Wave.